iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pennstatehealth.android.pshh.ondemand___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.pennstatehealth.android.pshh.ondemand 5 reviews"/>
 </p>

+> This app made my visit easy.
+It was like being in the office.
+I will use it again.<br> :date: __2021-02-19 19:16:34__

+> I was very pleased with the quality of my MD appointment.
+Got great advise and counseling<br> :date: __2021-02-16 17:14:56__

 > Good experience.
 Excellent video and sound.<br> :date: __2021-02-11 22:06:45__

 > App worked flawlessly.
 Excellent !!!<br> :date: __2021-02-04 19:24:15__